Salavat, Russia: Economy

 The city was founded to support the Gazprom Neftekhim Salavat petrochemical plant that is the main local employer.
 Other factories include glass, textile and clothing factories.

 It is a major center of oil refining and petrochemicals.
 Salavatnefteorgsintez produces liquid fuels, alcohols, butyl, polyethylene of high pressure, nitrogen fertilizers, etc.).
 The processing capacity of the complex is 11.7 million tons a year.

 The oil refinery complex is near pipelines associated with Ishimbay, Shkapova, and Arlan oil fields, Kargaly and Orenburg region gas fields, Karachaganak and Kazakhstan condensates, as well as Sterlitimak chemical enterprise.

 Salavatneftemash is a car repair and experimental prototype for the production of steel structures.
 In addition, JSC Salavatsteklo is a large technical glass plant.
 Other factories produce concrete and mineral wool products, garments, hunting equipment and jerseys.
 Food and woodworking production also takes place.

 Government

 The Head of the administration is Farit Farrakhovich Gilmanov.
 Larisa Vladimirovna Davydova serves as the Head of Salavat Urban Okrug and the Chairman of Salavatsky Municipal District.

 Education and culture

-The city has twenty-six secondary educational institutions, including three high schools, three lyceums, one boarding school, and nineteen secondary schools.
+The city has 26 secondary educational institutions, including three high schools, three lyceums, one boarding school, and nineteen secondary schools.
 Music and arts schools are present.

 A branch of the Ufa State Petroleum Technical University operates in the city.

 Cultural facilities include the Bashkir Drama Theater, four palaces of culture, a movie theater, a museum, and an art gallery.

+Sport

+Salavat Speedway is a motorcycle speedway team and a multi-purpose venue known as the Stroitel Stadium.
+The stadium is located in the Central Park of Culture and Recreation, which is on the eastern edge of the city and also incorporates the 50th Anniversary of October Stadium.
+The stadium held the final of the 1968 Individual Ice Speedway World Championship, won by Gabdrakhman Kadyrov.